amitrajaraman/notes/hs-101/macro.md

 The _financial system_ is the group of institutions that helps match the savings of one person with the investments of another.
 _Financial markets_ are institutions through which savers can directly provide funds to borrowers.
 For example,
 * The bond market.
 A _bond_ is a certificate of indebtedness.
 When someone purchases a bond, they receive some interest on it regularly, until the loan is repaid at the date of maturity.
-Bonds that never mature are said to be a pepetuity.
+Bonds that never mature are said to be a _perpetuity_.
 Income taxes are not paid on municipal bonds, which are bonds issued by the local/state government.
 * The stock market.
 A _stock_ is a claim to partial ownership in a firm.
 When someone purchases a stock, they receive part of the profits.
 These tend to be higher risk and higher reward than bonds.

 _Financial intermediaries_ are institutions through which savers can indirectly provide funds to borrowers.
 The two main ones are